 - Our no-completion protection offer ensures you do not lose out if your transaction fails to complete for any reason.

 - We always put the customer first.
 Read the hundreds of positive Trustpilot reviews that show how our service achieves high customer satisfaction.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in Nottinghamshire cost?

 Each transaction is unique, so there's no exact figure for how much Nottinghamshire conveyancing costs.
 For example, the value of the property involved will affect the final bill, as will its tenure - whether it is leasehold or freehold.
-For a property purchase in Nottinghamshire, conveyancing costs will include the cost of searches, Land Registry fees, solicitors' and bank transfer fees, Stamp Duty Land Tax* and more.
-There's more in our guide to average conveyancing fees in 2020.
+For a property purchase in Nottinghamshire, conveyancing costs will include the cost of searches, Land Registry fees, solicitors' and bank transfer fees, Stamp Duty Land Tax*** and more.
+There's more in our guide to average conveyancing fees.

 The conveyancing process explained

 Read our step-by-step guide to the conveyancing process.

 Where are Nottinghamshire's best home-mover destinations?

 As the county's only city, Nottingham has much to offer home movers.
 Its suburbs of Beeston, Wollaton, the Meadows and Mapperley are high up on buyers' wish lists.